 - Self-locking hooks: In general located on the top or in the middle of the shoe.
 These features make it possible to block the totality or the low part of the tightening for more precise adjustments and locking of the behavior of the shoe during the effort.
 In general, you should tighten the shoe more during the descent than during the climb to better support the foot.

 - Air cushion or midsole: This feature is very important to absorb the shocks and thus to relieve the joints of the hiker and his lumbar.
 On the technical models, it is, in general, more important on the heel than in front of the shoe where we are seeking more precision and “feeling” of the terrain.
 For hikes of long distances, rough ground, and backpacking, the quality of the cushioning is vital.

 - Cut: Can be low, mid, or high.
 It could be mesh, synthetic, split leather, nubuck leather, full-grain leather…

 - Stone-guard: Rigid part on the front of the shoe which minimizes the shock from hitting a rock.
 It also limits the scratching of the front part of the shoes.

 >> 1. Mountaineering boots can be broken down into several categories:

 - For winter mountaineering and expeditions: shoes intended for temperatures lower than -20°C (-4°F).
-These are often equipped with outer gaiter, and are more or less technical depending on the model.
-Most of these are composed of an inner liner which fits inside the shoe.
+These are often equipped with outer gaiter and are more or less technical depending on the model.
+Most of these are composed of an inner liner that fits inside the shoe.
 They can accept crampons with automatic fastening (step-in) thanks to their front and rear welts (see paragraph on crampons).